Todochris/CheatSheets/Softwares CLI/Git CheatSheet.md

 | git rebase  | applies local commits on top of the remote tracking branch
 | git push    | uploads all local branch commits to GitHub
 | git pull    | updates your current local working branch with all new commits from the corresponding remote branch on GitHub
 | git pull --rebase     | Fetch and rebase any commits from the tracking remote branch.
+| git pull --ff-only    | Update your current local working branch without trying to merge local commits with remote commits (safest code update)
 |  -------------------- | :---------------------- |
 | `git revert [commit]` | Undoes all commits after [commit], and creates a new commit (to use remotely)